roop/citron/docs/grammar-file.md

 The code blocks are a great way to build a data structure (usually a parse tree) representing the parsed data.
 Typically, the code block for a rule builds the data structure representing the LHS symbol of the rule.
-This data structure will eventually get passed as input to code blocks of rules that use this rule's LHS symbol in the RHS, and thereby get incorporated into higher level data structures (in case of a parse-tree, higher level nodes).
-Finally, the start symbol's code block returns the complete data structure representing the whole input data.
+This data structure will eventually get passed as input to a code block of a rule that uses this rule's LHS symbol in the RHS, and thereby get incorporated into a higher level data structure (in case of a parse-tree, a higher level node i.e. a node closer to the root of the tree).
+Finally, a start symbol rule's code block shall return the complete data structure representing the whole input data.

 ## Directives